AdiBhan/Portfolio/README.md

 # Description

-I created a personal portfolio website with ReactJS and TailwindCSS.I plan on updating and improving this site as I continue to learn more about React.
+I created a personal portfolio website with ReactJS and TailwindCSS.4 I plan on updating and improving this site as I continue to learn more about React.

 # Getting Started with Create React App